Skip to main content

 Surviving and Thriving in a Freight Recession

 The tactical moves in a slow market are not complicated, but most people wait too long to make them.
-Regional runs reduce exposure to volatile national spot rates.
+Regional runs reduce exposure to volatile national spot rates and cut empty milesat the same time.
 Reefer and temperature-controlled freight hold rates better in downturns because capacity is naturally tighter and food supply chains don't pause for a soft freight market.
-Produce season — April through June, October through November — creates genuine rate spikes that dry van operators can catch if they're willing to run a reefer load during the worst weeks of the year for their normal equipment.
+Locking in dedicated lane commitments early in a downturn can also stabilize rate-per-mile expectations while spot freight falls.
+Produce season - April through June, October through November - creates genuine rate spikes that dry van operators can catch if they're willing to run a reefer load during the worst weeks of the year for their normal equipment.

 The park-or-run question is a math problem, not a pride question.
 If your all-in cost is $1.60/mile and the market is paying $1.72 on your lanes, you're earning $0.12/mile before accounting for the maintenance you're putting on the truck.
 That might not be the right time to be grinding miles.
 Use our Cost Per Mile Calculator to find your actual break-even, then make the call based on real numbers instead of not wanting to park.